 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-With brown rice, low-fat sour cream, low-fat cheese, and a generous amount of low-glycemic vegetables, this casserole would be suitable for Phase 2 or 3 of the South Beach Diet.
-I tried to use enough cheese to make it good, but not so much that it’s not diet-friendly, but it might be best as a “once-in-a-while-treat” if you’re actively trying to lose weight, and don’t exceed portion size.
+With brown rice, low-fat sour cream, low-fat cheese, and a generous amount of vegetables, this Cheesy Vegetarian Brown Rice Casserole would be suitable for Phase 2 or 3 of the original South Beach Diet.
 This would be too high in carbs for a low-carb diet plan.

 Use Casseroles to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.